-- 12. Drivers, crew members, team owners, staff, and support people may not be physically on the race surface at any time once an event has started.
+- 9. Shin and knee guards are mandatory.
+Shin and knee guards will be worn on both legs.
+The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material.
+Competing with shin and knee guards that are not the same as presented at safety inspection will result in disqualification. - 10.
+Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 11.
+Neck bracing is driver preference and is not required. - 12.
+Drivers, crew members, team owners, staff, and support people may not be physically on the race surface at any time once an event has started.
 This includes walking the track to inspect for changing track conditions and other concerns.
 Anyone doing so will be penalized at the race director's discretion.
-Penalties may range from a verbal warning to ejection from the facility. - Starting in the 2025 season an Orange LED light affixed to a drivers helmet is highly recommended.
+Penalties may range from a verbal warning to ejection from the facility. - 13.
+Leather suits or ballistic nylon suits: See specific requirements in various disciplines.
+Strongly suggested in all oval competition. - 14.
+Starting in the 2026 season an orange LED light affixed to the rear of a driver's helmet is mandatory.
 The light shall be a constant display, no flashing or strobe effect.
 Recommended fastening will be attaching to the goggle strap, or a separate elastic strap of similar dimensions.
 Helmets manufactured with a rear facing light will also be allowed.
-(Only displaying a orange solid LED display).
-Methods of installation that cause physical attachment to the helmet are highly discouraged
+(Only displaying an orange solid LED display).
+Methods of installation that compromise the helmets structural integrity are not recommended.